 That being said, it is a convenient name to refer to a large group, many of which will have similar approaches to money.

 Just as folks who lived through the Depression as children will often skew more frugal, folks who lost their jobs during the Great Recession will have a different opinion about the stability of their job.
-It's as good as you're going to get if you know nothing else about the people in the group.
+It's as good as you're going to get if you know anything else about the people in the group.

 As someone who straddles Generation X and Millennials, I was born in 1980, I thought it would be interesting to ask some of my more entrenched Millennial blogger friends about their approach to money.

 For this, I asked the winner and four finalists of the Plutus Award for Best Personal Finance Blog for Millennials:

 - Michelle Schroeder-Gardner of Making Sense of Cents – Michelle's won the award for Best Personal Finance Blog for Millennials and it's easy to see why – it is packed with actionable advice.
 It's not a blog filled with motivational posts, it's filled with information you can take and implement right now.

 - Amanda Abella of AmandaAbella.com – Amanda is a published author, money coach, and speaker and has one of the most well-designed blogs you'll ever see.
 Her book is Make Money Your Honey.

 - Stefanie O'Connell of StefanieOConnell.com – What I love about Stefanie's blog is how personal it is.
 She shares stories from her life and how those experiences shaped who she is today.
 She also has a fascinating background in performance, having graduated from NYU with a degree in drama and going to the Philippines as a cast member of the international tour of Cinderella.
 Wow, right?
 Wait until you see her answers to my questions.
 She is the author of The Broke and Beautiful Life.